John Muse

 Research

-His research interests include photography, film, and other strata of contemporary art.
+His research interests include photography, film, and contemporary art.
 He works within the traditions of rhetorical theory and continental philosophy, concentrating on semiotics, phenomenology, and psychoanalysis.